The online form for paying the student healthcare fee will be unavailable between 15 October and 21 October 2021 More information

 Medical treatment abroad

 In the Nordic countries you do not necessarily need a European Health Insurance Card, because you can obtain treatment also by presenting a valid passport or other official ID.
-You can also obtain treatment in Great Britain and Northern Ireland by presenting your passport.

 Outside Europe, you can obtain treatment for a corresponding user fee as that paid by local residents only in the Australian public healthcare system by presenting the Kela card and your passport.
 In other countries, you must pay all the costs for the treatment yourself.

 If you experienced a sudden illness while in another EU or EEA country, Switzerland, Great Britain or in Northern Ireland, you can choose reimbursement either under the Finnish legislation or that of the country in which you received the treatment.
 In neither situation can Kela give advance information on the amount of the reimbursement.

 Reimbursement under the Finnish legislation means that the costs are reimbursed as if you had received treatment in a similar situation in the Finnish public healthcare system.
 Kela requests the necessary information from the public healthcare provider of your place of domicile.